amanparasher/Library/README.md

 5. Exit

 Enter one of the above: 3
-Enter author name : JohnDoe
+Enter author name : JohnWick
 Programming101 JohnDoe 300 25.500000

 WELCOME TO E-LIBRARY